 See also: Where to Stay in Rockford

-1 Anderson Japanese Gardens
+1. Anderson Japanese Gardens

-For a beautiful walk on manicured grounds, the Anderson Japanese Gardens provide tranquil surroundings.
+For a beautiful walk on manicured grounds, the Anderson Japanese Gardens provides one of the most tranquil surroundings in Illinois.
 This non-profit garden space was designed by Hoichi Kurisu, the same landscape designer for the Portland Japanese Garden in Oregon.
 Landscaped waterfalls; walking paths; and structures like gazebos, pavilions, and tea houses are featured among the many different colorful plants and gardens.

 Address: 318 Spring Creek Road, Rockford, Illinois

-2 Rockford Art Museum
+2. Rockford Art Museum

 Abutting the Rock River at the heart of the city, this century-old art collection focuses primarily on regional displays.
-With more than 1,900 pieces of art within their collection, ranging from Impressionist paintings to a wide mix of multi-media productions, the Rockford Art Museum highlights work from the 19th, 20th, and 21st century.
-Permanent displays at the museum include modern and contemporary works, photography, and an "American Masters" collection.
-Work from local artists can also be found on rotating display.
+With more than 1,900 pieces of art within their collection, the Rockford Art Museum highlights work from the 19th, 20th, and 21st century.
+The collection ranges from Impressionist paintings to a wide mix of multi-media productions.

 As part of the larger Riverfront Museum Park, the building that houses the art collection is also home to other family-friendly attractions.
 Sharing the same entrance with the Art Museum, the Discovery Center Museum caters to younger explorers with hands-on activities and play areas.

 Address: 711 North Main Street, Rockford, Illinois

-3 Burpee Museum of Natural History
+3. Burpee Museum of Natural History

 As part of the Riverfront Museum Park, the Burpee Museum of Natural History has been attracting interest since 1942.
 Permanent showcases at the museum include fully restored dinosaur skeletons, an immersive Carboniferous Coal Forest, and displays relating to the native people and wildlife of the region.

 Address: 737 North Main Street, Rockford, Illinois

-4 Editor's Pick Nicholas Conservatory & Gardens
+4. Nicholas Conservatory & Gardens Editor's Pick

 In the gardens outside, pedestrian paths link together sculptures, patio spaces, and scenic areas including the Eclipse Lagoon.
 The conservatory is home to many special events and programs, including Tunes on the Terrace, a spring butterfly exhibit, and the annual "All Aglow" event featuring thousands of holiday lights.

 Address: 1354 North Second Street, Rockford, Illinois

-5 Midway Village Museum
+5. Midway Village Museum

 Address: 6799 Guilford Road, Rockford, Illinois

-6 Rock Cut State Park
+6. Rock Cut State Park

 It's easy to extend any adventure at Rock Cut State Park, much in thanks to the hundreds of campsites to choose from in the shady campground.
 Though the spring, fall, and summer are the most popular seasons to visit, with cross-country ski and snowshoe trails in the winter, this state park is a year-round recreation destination.

 Address: 7318 Harlem Road, Loves Park, Illinois

-7 Klehm Arboretum and Botanic Garden
+7. Klehm Arboretum and Botanic Garden

 South of downtown, the Klehm Arboretum and Botanic Garden is a living museum offering new displays each month of the year.
-It features a wide variety of outdoor garden space, and one of its most unique aspects is the collection of trees found throughout the property.
+It features a wide variety of outdoor garden space, as well as a wide-ranging collection of trees throughout the property.

 Address: 2715 South Main Street, Rockford, Illinois

-8 Coronado Performing Arts Center
+8. Coronado Performing Arts Center

 For some great evening entertainment, the Coronado Performing Arts Center, or Coronado Theatre, features a wide variety of performances.
 Originally constructed in 1927 as an atmospheric theater and movie palace, the Coronado received a massive restoration at the turn of the century to revive its original glamour.

 Address: 314 North Main Street, Rockford, Illinois

-9 Tinker Swiss Cottage Museum and Gardens
+9. Tinker Swiss Cottage Museum and Gardens

 Address: 411 Kent Street, Rockford, Illinois

-10 Sinnissippi Park and Golf Course
+10. Sinnissippi Park and Golf Course

 Sinnissippi Park is a sprawling natural space full of family attractions.
 A great setting to walk, picnic, or use some playground equipment, Sinnissippi Park is also home to the Sinnissippi Music Shell.
 Dedicated in 1950, this live-music venue can play to more than 3,000 people.
 The Music Shell has been home to the Music in the Park Summer Concert Series since 1970, among other shows.

 Address: 1401 North Second Street, Rockford, Illinois

-11 Volcano Falls Adventure Park
+11. Volcano Falls Adventure Park

-The most eye-catching attraction at Volcano Falls is the lava-inspired mini-golf course that is fully accessible.
+The most eye-catching attraction at Volcano Falls is the lava-inspired mini-golf course that is universally accessible.
 The facility also offers a variety of laser games (including a Lazer Maze), as well as multiple go-kart tracks, batting cages, and more than 50 arcade games to choose from.

 Address: 7602 Rock Valley Parkway, Loves Park, Illinois

-12 Erlander Home Museum
+12. Erlander Home Museum

 Besides antiques and memorabilia of the 19th century, the house museum also tells the story of Swedish culture and heritage and how it has become integrated into Rockford today.
 Touring the home is by appointment only, and reservations should be booked a week in advance.